 Richfield is an established and highly reputable hotel management company.
-With strong industry relations and global experience, Richfield is authorized to operate hotels under leading brand affiliations as well as provide hotel operations and marketing for independently branded properties.
+With strong industry relations and global experience, Richfield is authorised to operate hotels under leading brand affiliations as well as to provide hotel operations and marketing for independently branded properties.
 For over three decades, Richfield has successfully managed and skillfully developed hotel assets across all markets, categories and consumer segments while specializing in operating premier resorts, full service hotels and limited service properties.
-In 2013, Richfield managed over 20 properties in the form of operational management contracts, asset management, ownership and/or shared investment, representing close to 5,000 rooms with franchise licenses from leading hotel companies including Hilton, Starwood, InterContinental, Marriott, Hyatt and Choice International.
+As of 31 December 2014, Richfield managed over 3,000 rooms in the form of operational management contracts, asset management, ownership and/or shared investment, with franchise licenses from leading hotel companies including Hilton, Starwood, InterContinental, Marriott, Hyatt and Choice International.
 Richfield also operates several independent (non-brand affiliated) properties.

-Every client's property benefits from the combined 145 years of experience and industry expertise of Richfield's senior management.
+Every client's property benefits from the vast experience and industry expertise of Richfield's senior management.
 Each assignment begins by determining the needs of the owner.
 Richfield reviews the property's prior performance, identifies opportunities and assesses challenges.
 Richfield then tailors the appropriate solution to deliver immediate and visible improvement in the performance of the property.

 With Richfield resources, processes, systems, and technologies, the results consistently exceed clients' expectations, generating increased profitability to the owner and an upgraded and enhanced experience for each guest.
-For the past 30 years, Richfield has revitalized over 250 properties, ranging from independent, boutique hotels to large, city centre properties and under virtually every industry brand.
+For the past 30 years, Richfield has revitalised over 250 properties, ranging from independent, boutique hotels to large, city centre properties and under virtually every industry brand.
 Richfield achieves superior operating results through intense focus on ensuring a return on investment for all stakeholders.
 This is accomplished through its strong commitment to guests, employees and owners.